 Life Behind The Veil

 CNN was showing a news clip about the ongoing civil war in Afghanistan.
 They showed the fighting, the burning buildings, the crowds.
 But those things were all overshadowed by something I saw that made me go back more than ten years.
 A woman looked toward the camera then turned and walked away.
-No one could see here face; it was hidden behind a burqa – a complete covering over a woman’s body that has only a screened opening about the face through which she can see.
+No one could see her face; it was hidden behind a burqa – a complete covering over a woman’s body that has only a screened opening around the face through which she can see.

 Moments like that flood me with so many mixed feelings.
 Laughter and tears with Muslim women friends – and at the same time feeling like a “thing”, even a worthless “thing” around men.
 And much more.
 You see, I wore a burqa and for more than two years I daily wore a veil.
 It was an experience that changed my life forever.

 My husband, Brian, and I arrived in Peshawar, Pakistan in the Fall of 1987.
 The war with Afghanistan was going on.
 Peshawar was only 20 miles or so from the Afghan border.
 With more than 1 million Afghan refugees flooding into Peshawar, things were a bit hectic in the city.
 Our time in ministry there was spent learning the language and developing relationships with individuals and then their families, eventually sharing the gospel with them.
 But that is not what I would like to share.
 Instead, I would like to share with you my experience as a woman living in a strong Muslim culture – how it affected me as a woman, a wife, and a mother.